superbrothers/kubernetes-docs/kubectl_scale.md

 ## kubectl scale

-Set a new size for a Deployment, ReplicaSet, Replication Controller, or Job
+Set a new size for a Deployment, ReplicaSet or Replication Controller

 ### Synopsis